 To calculate your CSAT scores, you should find the number of satisfied customers.
 One equation is: “# of customers who responded as ‘satisfied’ ÷ total # of respondents x 100%.”
 The ideal is 100%, or as close to it as possible, but there is no standard for what makes a good “score.”
 For example, you can decide that a score of 75 and above is a great score.
 A high CSAT score can mean that your organization provides high-quality products, services, and experiences to your customers.

-It’s important to note the differentiation between NPS and CSAT.
-NPS is a trademarked idea and process.
-As discussed, NPS surveys require one specific question, and CSAT can be more flexible.
-NPS is about your customer’s overall experience with your brand, and the CSAT measures the experience with one event or interaction.
-For the best results, do not tie NPS to one event, but rather, measure it periodically—quarterly, for instance.
-You can target NPS surveys to a broader audience of users since they aren’t tied to a sale or singular experience.
-Since NPS focuses on the “long game,” it’s considered a better predictor of customer behavior and strongly associated with company growth measures.
-The main takeaway is that NPS scores measure customer retention, and CSAT measures customer happiness about one specific event or product.
+It’s important to note the differences between NPS and CSAT scores and how they apply to customer satisfaction and retention measures in your organization..
+As discussed, NPS surveys ask one specific question; CSAT surveys can be more flexible.
+NPS is about your customer’s overall experience with your brand; CSAT is about your customer’s experience with one specific event or interaction.
+Since NPS surveys are not tied to a singular sale or event, you can target NPS surveys to a broader audience of users.
+For the best and most meaningful results, consider measuring NPS periodically (quarterly for example).
+NPS focuses on the “long game,” consequently, it’s considered a better predictor of customer behavior and is strongly associated with company growth metrics..
+The main takeaway is that NPS scores are a long-term measure of customer retention; CSAT scores are shorter-term measures of customer happiness and satisfaction with one specific event or product.